Characters in As You Like It: Touchstone

+Touchstone is a jester in Duke Frederick's court.
+He is used throughout the play to both provide comic relief through sometimes vulgar humor and contrarily share wisdom, fitting the archetype of the Shakespearean fool.
+Oftentimes, he acts as a character who foils his surroundings, observing and mocking the events and characters of the play.

 Le Beau

 Le Beau is a courtier in the Court of Duke Frederick; he commands the court.

 Charles

 Charles is the court-wrestler, who appears in the first Act of the play.
 He is a source of some preliminary information regarding the two Dukes and their two daughters.
 Orlando fights against him in the wrestling match.
 It is his defeat which makes Orlando a hero enabling him to win the heart of Rosalind.
 He is also the means to convey Oliver's villainy and serves as a foil to Orlando.

 The Exiled Court of Duke Senior in the Forest of Arden

 Duke Senior

 Duke Senior is the elder brother of Duke Frederick.
 He has been banished by his younger brother.
 He, along with his faithful follower, lives in the Forest of Arden and fleets his time careless as they did in the Golden World.
 His daughter Rosalind is kept at the court by Duke Frederick to company Celia.
 Duke Senior appears as a contented man who rarely feels adversity.
 At the end of the play he is restored with the kingdom by Duke Frederick.
 The father of Rosalind and the rightful ruler of the dukedom in which the play is set.
 Having been banished by his usurping brother, Frederick, Duke Senior now lives in exile in the Forest of Arden with a number of loyal men, including Lord Amiens and Jaques.
-We have the sense that Senior did not put up much of a fight to keep his dukedom, for he seems to make the most of whatever life gives him.
-Content in the forest, where he claims to learn as much from stones and brooks as he would in a church or library, Duke Senior proves himself to be a kind and fair-minded ruler.